shakacode/bootstrap-sass-loader/README.md

 1. See this article [Debugging NodeJs and Webpack Loaders](http://forum.railsonmaui.com/t/debugging-nodejs-and-webpack-loaders/142)
 2. Clone both this project and https://github.com/justin808/bootstrap-sass-loader-example
 3. Use the npm link command per step #1 (see article)
+4. Be sure to run `npm i bootstrap-sass` in the directory where you have the `bootstrap-sass-loader`.
+This is because the location of bootstap-sass is found relative to the `bootstrap-sass-loader` and if you linked it and it's not not there, then you'll bet this error: "Error: Could not find path to bootstrap-sass.
+Check to see that it's in a parent directory of config file containing node_modules/bootstrap-sass".

 Then in the bootstrap-sass-loader-example project:

 1. Make some changes in the loader, put in some print statements maybe, then run `gulp webpack` to invoke the loader.
-2. Then run `gulp build`and open the resulting file dist/index.html in the browser.
+2. Then run `gulp build` and open the resulting file dist/index.html in the browser.
+3. Run `gulp test` to confirm the changes work.

 Pull requests are welcome!